Skip navigation

 What are Legionella tests?

 Legionella is a type of bacteria.
 When it affects your lungs, it can cause a severe form of pneumonia known as Legionnaires' disease.
-Legionella tests look for these bacteria in urine or sputum.
+Legionella tests look for these bacteria in urine, sputum, or in some cases in lung tissue.
 A blood test may be done to check if you have been exposed to the bacteria, but it cannot diagnose a Legionella infection.

 Legionnaires' disease has similar symptoms to some types of pneumonia, but it can also cause diarrhea and confusion.
 Legionella bacteria can also cause Pontiac fever, a milder, flu-like illness that doesn't infect your lungs.
 Together, Legionnaires' disease and Pontiac fever are known as legionellosis.